 - Do you have any other advice for me?

-Asking informed, intelligent, insightful questions will help you make a great first impression!
+Asking informed, intelligent, and insightful questions will help you make a great first impression!